Getting started with Supply Chain

 1. Introduction

-Welcome to Supply Chain, the global leader in supply chain transparency and collaboration for the food industry.
+Welcome to Supply Chain, the global leader in food industry supply chain transparency and collaboration.

-The Supply Chain platform securely connects customers and suppliers, enabling them to share information and reduce the cost of compliance.
+Our platform securely connects customers and suppliers, enabling information sharing and reducing compliance costs.

-As a supplier, Supply Chain enables you to respond to customer requests and maintain core information about your business and products that you can share with multiple customers.
+As a supplier, you can respond to customer requests and maintain core business and product information to share with multiple customers.

 1.1.
 Company profile

-Every business on the Supply Chain platform has a company profile.
-This contains basic public domain information such as the company address, your company’s operating sites (these are owned by your company and not your suppliers), key contacts, and certification details.
+Every business has a company profile with public information like address, operating sites (owned by you, not your suppliers), key contacts, and certifications.

-Do not add your suppliers to your company profile.
-Suppliers should be added when you are mapping your supply chains.
+Do not add suppliers here; add them when mapping your supply chains.

 1.2.
 Supply chain maps